 There are plenty of great things to see and do in Amsterdam, all of which would take too long to cover in one article.
 So here are our top picks which you don’t want to miss out on!

-ARTIS Amsterdam Zoo
+1. ARTIS Amsterdam Zoo

 The ARTIS Zoo in Amsterdam houses a glorious amount of wildlife.
 The zoo had some adorable baby gorillas a couple of years ago, they’ve probably grown a bit since then (still adorable though).
-Adult tickets are 24 euros, kids younger than 2 get in free and for kids younger than 9 admission is 20 euros.
+Adult tickets are €25, kids younger than 2 get in free, and for kids younger than 9, admission is €20.

-Take a boat ride on the canal
+2. Take a boat ride on the canal

-The Botanic Gardens
+3. The Botanic Gardens

-For as little as 10 euros you can witness the splendour of Amsterdam’s Botanic Gardens or “de Hortus Botanicus” as it is known.
-If you’ve got an event coming up like a wedding or a birthday party then the gardens are also available to lease from time to time but it can reach up to a thousand euros so make it count!
+For as little as €10, you can take in the splendour of Amsterdam’s Botanic Gardens or “de Hortus Botanicus” as it is known.
+If you’ve got a special event coming up like a wedding or a birthday party, the gardens are also available to lease from time to time.
+But be prepared, this might involve you spending up to a €1,000 — so make it count!

 The Botanic Gardens in Amsterdam are known for their beautiful tulips, greenhouses and butterfly enclosure within the city.

-Explore everything the nightlife has to offer with the Amsterdam Nightlife Ticket
+4. Explore everything the nightlife has to offer with the Amsterdam Nightlife Ticket

-Things to do in Amsterdam?
-See Dam Square of course!
+5. See Dam Square of course!

 Besides, once you know where things are in relation to Dam Square the city tends to make sense more and more.
 As for the cake shop?
 You can thank us later!

-Grab your jacket, we’re going to hipster-central, call the gang we’re hitting up Norderlicht bar and NDSM-werf to prove we’re edgy and cool enough to hang in the industrial/artsy area.
-Sure, it’s a bit of a ferry-ride but it will be a laugh, the stillness and quiet beauty that seamlessly becomes a packed-out night with great music, drinks and good company can’t be denied.
+Grab your jacket, we’re going to hipster-central.
+Call the gang, we’re hitting up Norderlicht bar and NDSM-werf to prove we’re edgy and cool enough to hang in the industrial/artsy area.
+Sure, it’s a bit of a ferry-ride but it will be a laugh.
+The stillness and quiet beauty that seamlessly becomes a packed-out night with great music, drinks and good company can’t be denied.

-Oh, and if you’re into architecture, definitely check out our video of awesome new buildings coming to Amsterdam in the future:
+Oh, and if you’re into architecture, definitely check out our video of the awesome new buildings coming to Amsterdam in the future:

-Enjoy Amsterdam’s parks
+8. Enjoy Amsterdam’s parks

 Vondelpark, Oosterpark, Westerpark.
-Each of these parks is awesome, usually great starting points for a calm day out.
+Each of these parks is awesome, and are great starting points for a calm day out.
 Take a book, take a football, take a cold drink, take your friends, take a picnic blanket, take your child, distract your child by giving them bread to feed the ducks while you fall asleep in the sun.

-When it comes to things to do in Amsterdam enjoying the parks is free and my goodness it’s relaxing, take that phone off the hook guys, strictly no calls while you’re chilling.
+When it comes to things to do in Amsterdam enjoying the parks is free and my goodness it’s relaxing.
+Take that phone off the hook guys, strictly no calls while you’re chilling.

-Visit the Rijksmuseum and Museumplein
+9. Visit the Rijksmuseum and Museumplein

 Located in the south, in Amsterdam Singel, this floating flower market is perfect for a chill day out.
-If you’ve been wondering how the Dutch and tulips became so synonymous you owe yourself a visit to the flower market.
+If you’ve been wondering how the Dutch and tulips became so synonymous, you owe yourself a visit to the flower market.

-Eye Film Museum
+11. Eye Film Museum

 I love films (so much that I call them films instead of movies, like a snob).
 We all love films, right?
 We’ve all seen the Dark Knight, yeah?
 What about Mama-Mia (okay I gave that one a miss) but for anyone looking for things to do in Amsterdam, they have films covered.

-Visit a coffeeshop
+12. Visit a coffeeshop

-The coffeeshops in Amsterdam are famed and look, they should be, they’re great at what they do and in a few places, they’re really accommodating.
+The coffeeshops in Amsterdam are famed, and look, they should be.
+They’re great at what they do, and in a few places, they’re really accommodating.
 The best part of paying a visit to one of Amsterdam’s coffee shops?
-The vibe, don’t just grab a bag and run, stay a while, chat with the owners, take your friends, play some chess or read a book. (or you know, smoke some weed in Amsterdam)
+The vibe.
+Don’t just grab a bag and run.
+Stay a while, chat with the owners, take your friends, play some chess or read a book.
+(Or you know, smoke some weed in Amsterdam).

 We have an entire guide to the best coffee shops in Amsterdam, so you won’t get lost when you go looking.
-We encourage you to branch out, other cities also have coffee shops and tend to be just as chill.
+We encourage you to branch out — other cities also have coffee shops and tend to be just as chill.

 If you know some adrenaline junkies looking for thrill-seeking things to do in Amsterdam then the A’DAM lookout will hit the spot.
 This giant swing suspends over the edge of the highest look-out point in Amsterdam.

-The DutchReview crew, obviously on the neverending quest for awesome things to do in Amsterdam, tried out the A’DAM lookout swing a while back.
+The DutchReview crew, obviously on the never-ending quest for awesome things to do in Amsterdam, tried out the A’DAM lookout swing a while back.

-Take a romantic boat tour (private during corona)
+14. Take a romantic boat tour (private during corona)

-There are plenty of themed boat tours in Amsterdam, but if you want something special, romantic, and personal then you can’t go wrong with Rocco’s romantic boat tour through Amsterdam.
+There are plenty of themed boat tours in Amsterdam — but if you want something special, romantic, and personal, then you can’t go wrong with Rocco’s romantic boat tour through Amsterdam.

 It’s perfectly cosy, and typically sails around the sunset hours, taking you to all of Amsterdam’s most amorous spots.
 The tour includes special details like a glass of bubbles, romantic anecdotes about the city, and music that will have you falling in love all over again.
-And Rocco keeps it classy so you won’t have to worry about it being cheesy (although, fun fact, some cheese is served onboard).
+Rocco keeps it classy, so you won’t have to worry about it being cheesy (although, fun fact, some cheese is served onboard).

 Normally, you’d be joining several other couples, but while corona is around Rocco just caters to one couple at a time — extra romantic!
 Check out his website and send him our regards!

-Check out the quality restaurants
+15. Check out the quality restaurants

 Every major city in the world has its share of fine dining.
-Amsterdam is the proving ground for many a chef and restauranteur, as much as you think “Paris” when you hear “baguette”, you might find yourself thinking “Amsterdam” for food in general.
+Amsterdam is the proving ground for many a chef and restauranteur.
+As much as you think “Paris” when you hear “baguette”, you might find yourself thinking “Amsterdam” for food in general.

-It’s no secret, the Dutch have been cultivating cheese since 400A.D. and dedicated themselves to the delectable tastes of Dutch cuisine for generations, think about it if they can focus on cheese for that long, imagine what else they can do.
-DutchReview has a great list of trendy food spots to get you started.
+It’s no secret, the Dutch have been cultivating cheese since 400 A.D. and dedicated themselves to the delectable tastes of Dutch cuisine for generations.
+Think about it, if they can focus on cheese for that long, imagine what else they can do.
+DutchReview has a great list of trendy food spots in Amsterdam to get you started.

 Amsterdam is one of the oldest… Ah, who am I kidding, you’ll learn all about it on the tour. 😉

-Visit the Van Gogh museum
+17. Visit the Van Gogh museum

 When trawling through countless lists of things to do in Amsterdam you’ll come across this suggestion a lot.
 The reason the Van Gogh Museum is the giant tourist attraction of Amsterdam?
 Quite simply Van Gogh was a Dutch master artist and his works are just as breathtaking today.

-Markets, everybody loves cheap mangos
+18. Markets: everybody loves cheap mangoes

-Whatever you’re into, maybe it’s rhubarb, maybe it’s cabbage for a soup, the markets are for everybody to enjoy.
-Visit the market for the smells and ambiance alone, then follow your nose to some cheese or a euro black coffee from the passing cart.
+Whatever you’re into — maybe it’s rhubarb, maybe it’s cabbage for a soup — the markets are for everybody to enjoy.
+Visit the market for the smells and ambiance alone, then follow your nose to some cheese or a €1 black coffee from a passing cart.

-The Heineken Experience
+19. The Heineken Experience

 Should you visit the Heineken Experience while you’re in Amsterdam?
 You’ve heard about it, seems like a bit of a tourist trap (and hey, it kind of is) but it’s fun to do once.